 I’ve been climbing now for 3 years and to say it has changed my life would be an understatement.

 There is an event that happens in Bristol each year which sets out to introduce indoor climbing to people with varied impairments that might leave them thinking climbing was inaccessible.
-It’s called the Bristol Inclusive Climbing Festival or BICfest and next week will see it’s 6th birthday.
+It’s called the Bristol Inclusive Climbing Festival or BICfest and 2019 will see it’s 6th birthday.
 It is this event which I have to thank for introducing me to the sport which has taken over all my free time.

 As an amputee, I think the world of accessible sport is remarkable.
 Hearing stories of people who use physical activity to overcome their impairments never fails to inspire me.
 I’m particularly biased when it comes to the power of climbing.
 I truly believe anybody can make use of a climbing wall, and more importantly, that everybody should be able to.